 The inspector reviewed the agency's management and governance systems in place to meet the needs of service users.
 The agency is managed on a day to day basis by the deputy manager and senior support workers under the direction of the registered manager.
-Staff could describe the process for obtaining support and guidance at all times including out of hours arrangements.
+Staff could describe the procedure for obtaining support and guidance at all times including out of hours arrangements.

 The agency has a range of policies and procedures noted to be in accordance with those outlined within the minimum standards; it was identified that the policies are retained electronically and a number of key policies are retained in a paper format in the agency office.
+It was noted from policies viewed during the inspection that the agency's recruitment and whistleblowing policies were required to be reviewed in accordance with timescales as outlined within the minimum standards.
+However, following the inspection the registered manager provided updated copies of the policies.

 The agency has systems in place for auditing and reviewing information with the aim of improving safety and enhancing the quality of life for service users.
-Systems include the provision of relevant policies, monthly monitoring of staffing arrangements, complaints, accidents, practices deemed to be restrictive, adult safeguarding referrals and incidents notifiable to RQIA.
+Systems include the provision of policies, monitoring of staffing arrangements, complaints, accidents, practices deemed to be restrictive, adult safeguarding referrals and incidents notifiable to RQIA.